wp-plugins/ultimate-landing-page-and-coming-soon-page/readme.txt

 = Can I put custom css on my landing pages and coming soon pages? = The Advanced version of the plugin has a box for placing custom css on your landing pages and coming soon pages.

+= What is the difference between a coming soon page and a landing page? = A landing page is page you create to send targeted traffic.
+A coming soon page is a landing page with a the specific purpose of announcing your product/website is coming soon.

 == Screenshots ==